Prayut Chan-o-cha: Reign of Vajiralongkorn

 In February 2018, Prayut took steps to end sex tourism in Pattaya.
 In May, the NCPO launched raids of temples to arrest several monks, including Buddha Issara, known for his support of Prayut.
 In November, Prayut claimed that Thailand's economic slowdown was not attributable to his government, but due to the international economic situation.
 He stated his goal of moving Thailand from a middle income economy to a high income economy through the Thailand 4.0 development initiative that aims to transform the country into a more value-based and innovation driven society.
-It's flagship project is the Eastern Economic Corridor (EEC) in the eastern part of Thailand to attract foreign investment, medical care and renewable energy.
+Its flagship project is the Eastern Economic Corridor (EEC) in the eastern part of Thailand to attract foreign investment, medical care and renewable energy.

-On 10 February 2018, Arnon Nampa and two others led 200–500 protesters at the Democracy Monument to demand a general election in 2018 and to criticize Prayut and Prawit Wongsuwan.
+On 10 February 2018, Arnon Nampa and two others led 200–500 protesters at the Democracy Monument to demand a general election in 2018 and to criticize Prayut and Prawit Wongsuwon.
 The police charged them with sedition under the order of Prayut.